Brand Ikigai: Where Your Purpose Meets Profit

 Brand Materials is a guided series exploring the foundations of brand strategy, from purpose and positioning to voice, personality, and emotional connection.
 Each piece is written to guide you through the thinking behind branding, step by step.

-This entry focuses on brand purpose as the underlying reason your business exists and the thread that helps your decisions make sense over time.
-We’ll explore how purpose can be both meaningful and commercially sustainable using the Brand Ikigai framework.
+This first entry focuses on brand purpose, the reason why your business exists.
+We’ll explore how you can find and communicate a purpose that is meaningful and financially sustainable, using Brand Ikigai as a framework.

 Introducing the Brand Ikigai framework

 Ikigai (ee-kee-guy) is a Japanese concept often translated as “reason for being.”
-It describes the place where meaning, contribution, and sustainability overlap.
+It’s a framework that helps you find the place where meaning, contribution, and sustainability overlap.

 The Brand Ikigai framework looks at four areas: